 Flu vaccinations - Important information for patients

-- If you have issues finding relevant information, please only then, call the NHS Inform Helpline 0800 22 44 88
+If you have issues finding relevant information or have any questions, please call the NHS Inform Helpline on 0800 22 44 88.

 Thank you for your cooperation

 Am I eligible for a free flu vaccine?